spacetimeengineer/mupy/README.md

 ### μ : Manufacturing Utility

 μ is a novel technology implemented in the form of an open source (3-Clause BSD) python pip installable package.
 More specifically it can be thought of as a horizontal abstraction library which leverages and auguments the openscad programming language.
-On the most fundemental level however, mu is really a manufacturing oriented data compression algorithm.
+On the most fundemental level however, mu is really a manufacturing-oriented data-compression algorithm. μ was born out of a home grown R&D operation which aimed to acomplish the following tasks :

-### Disclaimer
+- Maximize the utilization of 3D printing for economio / research and development
+- Develop a decentralized manufacturing utility with a system-script or system-code.
+- Give ambitious engineers a chance to develop

-### μ-terminal or muterm
+### μ-terminal
-μ comes with it bundled a command-line-interface application known as the μ-terminal which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'.
+μ comes with it bundled a command-line-interface application known as the μ-terminal or 'muterm' which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'. muterm was developed to express to users μ's most rudimetry operation ; producing manufacturing resources for a given system code.
+In an idealized world, this utility would materialize an entire system (such as a 69 SS Chevelle) right in front of you upon pressing 'enter'.
+To enter muterm, in the linux terminal

+    :~$ ./muterm

+Obviously only certain system-codes will be valid for for input.
+A simple example can be expressed by the following operation.

     μ:# CUBX0006-BLK-L1000W200H15

 ### System Codes
-System codes are essentially encodings or simple-string representations of physical hardware or assemblies with specific intended complex goemetries ) and dispenses digital renderings, simulations, resources and metadata upon pressing enter.
+System codes are essentially encodings or simple-string representations of physical hardware or assemblies with specific intended geometry and dispenses digital renderings, simulations, resources and metadata upon pressing enter.

 ### System Schemas
 System schemas also sometimes refered to less generally as hardware schemas are a pattern or archetype constant associated the form that defines the hardware itself.
 THese are best momemorized becasue one can more actuartly imagine parts if theyjust use the abstraction.